Kansas v. Carr: Justice Sotomayor's dissenting opinion

 Justice Sonia Sotomayor wrote a dissenting opinion in which she argued that the Supreme Court should not have reviewed these cases because Kansas did not violate any party's constitutional rights.
 She also expressed concern that the majority's opinion would discourage states from developing techniques for ensuring fair procedures during capital trials.
 She wrote, "I worry that cases like these prevent States from serving as necessary laboratories for experimenting with how best to guarantee defendants a fair trial".
 Although Justice Sotomayor admitted that the Supreme Court may want to grant review in "rare cases" in which "a state prosecutor alleges that a State’s highest court has overprotected a criminal defendant", the Court should not have granted certiorari in this case.

 Commentary and analysis

 Because the majority's analysis focused primarily on procedural issues rather than the "heart of the death penalty", commentators observed that the case "lacked the fireworks that we have come to expect" of death penalty cases.
 Mark Joseph Stern wrote the 8–1 vote was unexpected in light of Justice Ruth Bader Ginsburg and Justice Stephen Breyer's previous disapproval of capital punishment, and he suggested that "the court’s judgment calls into question optimistic speculation that the end of the death penalty is nigh".
 Mark Walsh noted that this case was the last majority opinion written by Justice Scalia before his death in February 2016, though his last dissenting opinion was in FERC v.
 Electric Power Supply Association.

 Affirmation of sentence by Kansas Supreme Court

-The Kansas Supreme Court affirmed the death penalty for the brothers on January 21, 2022.
+The Kansas Supreme Court affirmed the death penalty for the Carr brothers on January 21, 2022.